fgolemo/course-2017-networks/5-scapy.md

 Attention : Do not forget to add one or two spaces after '...' in the body of the loop (after the line `for` and before the `print` function).

+## BONUS: Syn Scan

+Load up the configuration from the first exercise (above):

+    /net/ens/qemunet/qemunet.sh -x -s ~/gw3.tgz

+- **(G)** What is a syn scan?
+What is the `nmap` command used for?

+From opeth, run the command `nmap -sS -n @syl` to scan the ports of `syl`.
+Now start Scapy on `opeth`.
+To make a syn scan with Scapy, try to establish a TCP/IP connection to all ports (1 to 65535) of `syl`.
+If a service is available on a port on the target machine, then the server accepts the connection request by responding favorably.

+To do a Scapy test, create a TCP/IP packet to port 80 of `syl` with the TCP flags field equal to `S` (SYN).
+Send this package and observe the answer.

+    a = IP(???)/TCP(???) # instead of ??? you have to fill in your code b = sr1 (a)

+Tip: Above I gave you a few links, look at the demo.html and usage.html links for finding the answer to this.

+- **(H)** What is the TCP flag in the response you are getting?
+- **(I)** Repeat for port 3333.
+What do you notice?
+Deduce a way to detect an open or closed port.
+- **(J)** Complete the following program, to discover the ports of machine `nile` (from 1 to 1024) that are open and to display them like `nmap`.

+    for p in range (1024):
+    ...   if ???:
+    ...     print  "OPEN" , p
+    ...

+Warning : The test ???
+Is not so obvious to find!
+Google is your friend :)